Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

-where $g$ is the interaction strength between the electrons and the magnon spin degrees of freedom $\vec{S}_{\qv}$~\cite{Agterberg2017Dec,Abanov2003Mar}.
+In the following we take $g_2=g_3=0$ and consider only the coupling of the $x^2-y^2$ orbitals to the N\'eel fluctuations $g_1$ since our DFT calculations indicate this is the dominant coupling.
 We analyze the first-order, or one-loop, self-energy correction, which has previously been considered a good approximation for cuprates~\cite{Eschrig2000Oct,Vilk1997Nov} and has been used to understand the origin of Fermi surface shrinkage due to electronic interactions observed in Fe-based pnictides~\cite{Ortenzi:2009,Bhattacharyya:2020}.
 In this case, the coupling to magnetic fluctuations in Eq.~\eqref{eq:CB_x2-y2} anticommutes with the $\tau^{x^2-y^2}_x$ term in the Hamiltonian in Eq.~\eqref{eq:kp_M12}, and therefore this corresponds to an inter-band interacting vertex between the two bands $\varepsilon_{x^2-y^2,\kv}^{+}$ and $\varepsilon_{x^ 2-y^2,\kv}^{-}$.
 Hence, this yields a self-energy for the fermions in each band,

 where $G_0^\mp(\qv,i\nu_n) = (i\nu_n - \varepsilon_{x^ 2-y^2,\qv}^{\mp})^{-1}$ is the non-interacting fermion propagator.
 The AFM N\'eel fluctuations are included as magnons with a non-interacting propagator $D_0(\qv,i\nu_n) = \frac{1}{i\nu_n - \Omega_{\qv}} - \frac{1}{i\nu_n + \Omega_{\qv}}$, with $\Omega_{\qv}$ the momentum-dependent frequency of the magnon mode.